top of page

 Overhead costs are all costs associated with any construction or renovation project, and they make up generally a substantial portion of the total cost.
 This is why can make the difference between a profitable project and a failure.
+As a contractor, deeply understanding construction overhead is the first step to figuring out how to keep project overhead low and gain better control of your spending.

 Overhead costs are split into two categories direct and indirect costs (or general overhead and job overhead).
 While direct overhead costs are allocable to a specific job, indirect costs are not.
-Both of which are covered in more detail in this article.
+Both of these are covered in more detail in this article.

 General Overhead Costs (Indirect Expense)